Lin-Yu-Ming/Canny-Edge-Detection-CED/README.md

 ### Introduce to Canny Edge Detection
-CannyEdgeDetectionisatechniqueusedinimage processing todetect edges, which are regions of rapidintensitychangesintheimage.
+- **CannyEdgeDetectionisatechniqueusedinimage processing todetect edges, which are regions of rapidintensitychangesintheimage.
+- Proposed by John Canny in 1986.
+- Three main steps: